Likes

 Clint Bentley, 2025.

-Train Dreams is a gentle, emotional portrait of a woodworker’s life in the Pacific Northwest around the turn of the 20th century.
-Its old-growth forests are more than a backdrop, shaping a movie about time and loss.
+Train Dreams is a gentle portrait of a woodworker’s life in the Pacific Northwest around the turn of the 20th century.
+The movie is profoundly sad (you have been warned), but somehow also not?
+I still think about it months after seeing it.

 Games